The Top 12 OKR Influencers You Need to Follow in 2025

 2. John Doerr

-John Doerr is a prominent advocate for OKRs and has facilitated operational strategy for major companies like Google and Amazon in their formative years.
+John Doerr is a prominent advocate for OKRs and has facilitated operational strategy for major companies like Google and Amazon in their formative years, providing examples of best practices for OKR implementation.
 His book, Measure What Matters, serves as a comprehensive roadmap for achieving ambitious goals while promoting the OKR framework.
-Doerr’s influence extends beyond the corporate sector, with roles on boards such as the Obama Foundation and ONE.org showcasing his commitment to effecting change.

 “Ideas are easy; execution is everything.” — John Doerr